marklysze/LangChain-RAG-Linux/README.md

 ---
 **Yi 34B:**

 I could not get Yi-34B to complete inference, I tried lower quantized models but it still didn't complete.
+If anyone has Pi-34B working with LangChain and Ollama, help please!

 ---
 #### Notes
-- Citations are not included in the responses, I believe RAG should include citations so I'm looking into that with LangChain and will create a separate notebook for citations.
+- Getting the LLM to include citations with the sources is LLM dependent and heavily dependent on the prompt.
+It's important to get citations so I'll work on getting that for the #5 notebook.